Services for Alumni

 Many of our alumni are influencing the world in meaningful ways and find themselves with positions to fill.
 We welcome the submission of any information you might have about job, internship, or volunteer opportunities.
 To post opportunities for Earlham students, contact our office or create an Employer account in Symplicity, our office's online job posting and application system.
 Symplicity allows members of our community to create a profile, search and apply for jobs, and connect with employers of interest.

-If you have questions about Symplicity or would like to talk to someone about other ways to recruit Earlham students as interns, volunteers, or employees, please contact the Center for Integrated Learning.
+If you have questions about Symplicity or would like to talk to someone about other ways to recruit Earlham students as interns, volunteers, or employees, please contact the Center for Career and Community Engagement.

 Our Resource Toolbox is a collection of online resources for career planning, applying to graduate school, and finding jobs/internships.